mikedenly/mikedenly.github.io/_pages/research.md

 ### Academic Papers

 [Do Natural Resources Really Cause Civil Conflict?
-Evidence from a Global, Subnational, Georeferenced Dataset](/research/natural-resources-conflict). *Forthcoming* at *Journal of Conflict Resolution* (with Mike Findley, Joelean Hall, Andy Stravers, and Jim Walsh).
+Evidence from the New Global Resources Dataset](/research/natural-resources-conflict). *Forthcoming* at *Journal of Conflict Resolution* (with Mike Findley, Joelean Hall, Andy Stravers, and Jim Walsh).

 [External Validity](/research/external-validity-arps). *Forthcoming* at *Annual Review of Political Science* (with Mike Findley and Kyosuke Kikuta).